About development coordination disorder (DCD)

 - interviews with your child

-- questionnaires about your child’s movement skills, for you and your child’s teachers to complete
+- questionnaires for you and your child’s teachers about your child’s movement and everyday skills

 - tests that examine your child’s movement skills.